mengguang/atsha204_i2c/README.md

 This project is based on https://github.com/sparkfun/SparkFun_ATSHA204_Arduino_Library .
 The SparkFun version is SWI (Single Wire Interface ).
 This version is I2C interface.
+Mainly tested on Arduino core for ESP8266 2.3.0 environment.

 I have added some simple function to get chip id and calculate mac.